 The fact that you and I are surrounded by plenty of dishonest hypocrites makes it all the more clear and important that we have to be different.

 This summary took forever to write, simply because I didn’t know what parts to pick.
 That’s a very good sign.
-The book is quite complicated, but the blinks make Branden’s abstract concepts easy to understand – a perfect book to read a summary of, highly recommended!
+The Six Pillars Of Self-Esteem is quite complicated, but the blinks make Branden’s abstract concepts easy to understand – a perfect book to read a summary of, highly recommended!